 *** The Group already has a policy in place to phase out unconventional oil&gas by 2030.

 Since October 2018, we have decided to support the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and so we commit ourselves on a voluntary basis to the dissemination of transparent reporting on climate change risks and opportunities, so to include, within the framework of the financial information for stakeholders, the main climate-related communications.

-Our commitment and the projects aimed at reducing the emissions generated and the objectives for the future are accurately monitored and reported through the key stakeholder communication tools: Consolidated Non-Financial Statement , CDP reporting, TCFD Report.
+Our commitment and the projects aimed at reducing the emissions generated and the objectives for the future are accurately monitored and reported through the key stakeholder communication tools: Consolidated Non-financial Statement , CDP reporting.